 More than one-third of undergraduates use the Sanger Learning Center each year to improve their academic performance.
 All students are welcome to join their classes and workshops and make appointments for their private learning specialists, peer academic coaches, and tutors.
-For more info, see their Web page or call 512-471-3614 (JES A332).
+For more information, see the Sanger Web site or call 512-471-3614 (JES A332).